glioympas/docker-react-devops/README.md

 # Training

 Experimenting/Testing/Trying some DevOps stuff for learning purposes.
-It a really interesting field that I try to develop some skils on it, on my free time.
+A really interesting field to me, that I try to develop some skils on it, on my free time, while working as a Software Engineer.

 Deploying a React app with Docker, Github, Travis CI & AWS Elastic Beanstalk.